neoforged/Documentation/docs/resources/server/recipes/index.md

 ### Client-Side Recipes

 By default, vanilla does not send any recipes to the [logical client][logicalside].
 Instead, the `RecipePropertySet` / `SelectableRecipe.SingleInputSet` is synced to handle proper client-side behavior during user interactions.
 Additionally, when a recipe is unlocked in the recipe book, its `RecipeDisplay` is synced.
 However, these two cases are limited in scope, especially when more data is needed from the recipe itself.
-In these instances, NeoForge provides a may to send the full recipes for a given `RecipeType` to the client.
+In these instances, NeoForge provides a way to send the full recipes for a given `RecipeType` to the client.

 There are two events that must be listened to on the [game event bus][events]: `OnDatapackSyncEvent` and `RecipesReceivedEvent`.
 First, specify the `RecipeType`s to sync to the client by calling `OnDatapackSyncEvent#sendRecipes`.
 Then, the recipes can be accessed from the provided `RecipeMap` via `RecipesReceivedEvent#getRecipeMap`.
 Additionally, any recipes stored on the client should be cleared once the player logs out of the world via `ClientPlayerNetworkEvent.LoggingOut`.